azureprofessional/azure-concept/1000 - Basic Infrastructure/1600-Storage.md

   - If an application wants to read from the secondary region, the user should enable RA-GRS.

 When you create a storage account, you select the primary region for the account.
 The secondary region is determined based on the primary region and cannot be changed.
-The following table shows the primary and secondary region pairings.

-For North Europe the secondary region is West Europe and vice versa.
+You can find all region pairings, as well as more information regarding paired regions in the following Microsoft Article: https://docs.microsoft.com/en-us/azure/best-practices-availability-paired-regions

 Source: https://docs.microsoft.com/en-us/azure/storage/common/storage-redundancy-grs